hdinkel/linuxcommandline/sphinx_intermediate/basic_scripting.rst

 ..
 Note:: To evaluate the exit status of a command in csh/tcsh, it must be
             placed within curly brackets with blanks separating the brackets from the
             command: ``if ({ grep -q root /etc/passwd }) then [...]``

 ..
 Note:: Redirect the output of the command to be evaluated to /dev/null if you are only interested in the exit status and if the command doesn't have a "quiet" option.

 ..
 Note:: Redirection of commands in conditions does not work for csh/tcsh

-b) Evaluating of conditions or comparisons:
+B) Evaluating of conditions or comparisons:

 Conditions and comparisons are evaluated using a special command test which is usually written as "[" (no joke!).
 As "[" is a command, it must be followed by